-1.2.1 Strategic objectives and multi-annual planning
+1.2.1 Strategic objectives & multi-annual planning

-The strategic objectives and multi-annual planning provide the link between the ENISA Strategy document and both this and future Work Programmemes.
+The strategic objectives and multi-annual planning provide the link between the ENISA Strategy document and both this and future work programmes.
 In this section, key goals are set for each core priority for the period 2015-2017.